Muirhead Red Squirrel Sanctuary, Dundee

 Steve Phillipps filming for the BBC's "Nature of Britain"

-Dundee City Council has recently spent millions of pounds on renovating Baxter Park, one of several parks within the Dundee area.
+Dundee City Council spent millions of pounds on renovating Baxter Park, one of several parks within the Dundee area.
 The official opening ceremony was held on 2nd July, and was attended by HRH Queen Elizabeth and HRH Prince Philip.
-The Dundee Red Squirrel Project had one of the many information/promotional stands in the park that day, and one of their enormous free standing information boards was one of our photo’s with a four foot high squirrel.

 Prince Philip with Dundee City Council Rangers